jcreedcmu/workbench-doc/workbench-doc.md

 ## Security

 The workbench should prevent uncontrolled access to the underlying resources of the server.
+Because Lean can be used a general-purpose programming language, this requires sandboxing at the operating system level.

 ## Mobile

 It should be possible to *view* workbench content from a mobile device.
 It is not necessarily a goal that interactive features work the same way, nor is it a goal that the editing experience on mobile is at parity with a normal desktop browser.

 # Non-Goals